grafana/cog/docs/pipelines/schema_transformations.md

 ## Reference

-See [the transformations reference](../reference/schema_transformations.md) for a list of all supported transformations.
+See [the schema transformations reference](../reference/schema_transformations.md) for a list of all supported transformations.

 ## Example